Remote learning, hybrid learning, and everything after

 For instance, over 11,600 students in San Jose alone do not have a computer to learn with and are missing out on countless opportunities to learn, grow, and become successful.
 This is the goal of The IT Club: we keep devices out of the e-waste and put them into the hands of students and families where they belong.
 With the appropriate upgrades, even surprisingly old computers are easily capable of office work (a 15-year-old Core 2 Quad can juggle 20 Chrome tabs and a Zoom session without a hitch).

-We have refurbished over 100 computers and donated to students to enable online learning.
+We have refurbished, upgraded, and donated over 200 computers to students to enable online learning and/or technology-centric in-person education.
 Repaired computers are donated to various nonprofit organizations (KAFPA, Help One Child, Bay Echo, Bay Initiative, etc.) and directly to families in need in the Bay Area.

-By donating a computer (Laptop, Desktop or Macbook), you directly help a family in need by giving them access to the awesome benefits of technology.
+By donating a computer, you directly help a family in need by giving them access to the awesome benefits of technology.
 Even if it's broken, that's okay - we can still repair and donate it.
-We disinfect all devices and factory-reset them among other services, so your personal data is safe.
+We disinfect all devices and securely erase all data on them among other services, so your personal data is safe.

 We accept computer donations of all ages and in any condition - it doesn't matter if there are missing keycaps, a cracked screen, or loud fan, among other issues.
 The computers don't even have to be in one piece--we can rapidly repair, reset, and donate devices that have arrived to us in even the worst condition.
 Even if a computer is too old to refurbish, it's still quite useful as parts to upgrade other devices with.